grubd14/grubd14.github.io/content/posts/neovim-installation.md

 mv neovim.appimage /home/computer/.local/bin
 ```
 4. After moving neovim to local bin directory you can rename the neovim appimage to just *nvim* for convenience to launch through terminal.
-5. Now just type nvim and press enter into terminal.
+5. Now just type nvim and press Enter into terminal.